Marvin’s Drug Store, Main and Akard

 The postcard at the top is from the incredible Flickr collection of Christian Spencer Anderson (aka “Coltera”), here.

-The 1899 photo of the Rowan Building is a detail from an ad for the National City Bank of New York which appeared in The Dallas Morning News on April 20, 1939.
+The 1899 photo of the Rowan Building is a detail from a 1939 ad for the National City Bank of New York.

 Click pictures to see larger images.